dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-bulkrequestmessage-get-you.md

 INSERT INTO contact (firstname, lastname) OUTPUT inserted.accountnumber VALUES ('albert', 'einstein');
 ```

-This equates to the following using the SDK:
+This equates to the following using the SDK:-

 SORRRY DAVE.
 YOU CAN'T DO THAT.